Spirituality underpins migrant activism in US borderlands

 “Anything out here can kill you,” Enciso said.
 "A blister, a snake, not enough water.”

-Protecting migrants and honoring the humanity of those who died on the perilous trail is a kind of religion in southern Arizona where spiritual leaders four decades ago founded the Sanctuary Movement, a campaign to shelter Central Americans fleeing civil war, and scores of volunteers carry on their legacy today.
+Protecting migrants and honoring the humanity of those who died on the perilous trail is a kind of religion in southern Arizona where spiritual leaders four decades ago founded the Sanctuary Movement to shelter Central Americans fleeing civil war, and scores of volunteers carry on their legacy today.

-Faith-based groups working in migrant activism run the gamut from the Tucson Samaritans, which leaves lifesaving caches of water, food and other provisions in the remote wilderness, to Catholic Community Services of Southern Arizona, which operates a shelter, to Methodists providing asylum-seeking families with legal aid and a place to stay, to name a few.
+Faith-based groups working in migrant activism run the gamut from the Tucson Samaritans, which leaves lifesaving caches of water, food and other provisions in the remote wilderness, to a migrant shelter operated by Catholic Community Services of Southern Arizona.

 Enciso’s art project, “Where Dreams Die,” fits squarely in that spiritual tradition, though he believes there’s nothing overtly religious in memorializing the dead.

 On a recent day he placed a golden cross where the bones of an unknown male were found Sept.
-24, 2020, amid the jumping cholla cactus.
-The cause and approximate year of the man's death, about a mile north of state Highway 86, are undetermined.
+24, 2020.
+The cause and approximate year of the man’s death remain undetermined.

 “Can you imagine what their families go through, not knowing what happened to them?”
 Enciso said.

-Volunteer Michele Maggiora kissed a fist of fresh sage and faced east, south, west and north, then held the fist down for the Earth Mother and up for the Sky Father in prayer.

-“I feel like we have to recognize that something happened here,” Maggiora said.

-Such activism has roots in the 1981 founding of the Sanctuary Movement, which spread to a dozen Tucson churches and synagogues and more than 500 U.S. Protestant Catholic and Jewish congregations, drawing on the ancient tradition of protecting people inside houses of worship.
+Such activism has roots in the 1981 founding of the Sanctuary Movement, which spread to a more than 500 U.S. Protestant Catholic and Jewish congregations.

-Now 81 and retired, the Rev. John Fife III was pastor at Tucson’s Southside Presbyterian Church back then when his Quaker friend Jim Corbett told him Central Americans were fleeing to the U.S. to escape violence back home.
+Now 81 and retired, the Rev. John Fife III was pastor at Tucson’s Southside Presbyterian Church when his Quaker friend Jim Corbett told him Central Americans escaping violence were fleeing to the U.S.

-The men recalled the Book of Matthew 25:35: “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in.”

-Soon Fife and Corbett, who died in 2001, were smuggling Central American migrants into the U.S. and sheltering them in their homes, despite their wives’ protests.
-The church hosted some 13,000 asylum seekers in the '80s, with up to 100 people sleeping on the floor on a given night.
+Soon Fife and Corbett, who died in 2001, were smuggling Central Americans into the U.S. and sheltering them in their homes, despite their wives’ protests.
+The church hosted some 13,000 asylum seekers in the ’80s, with up to 100 people sleeping on the floor on a given night.

-“I felt that if I didn’t help, I would have to resign as pastor,” Fife said recently in Southside’s worship hall, which was modeled after an indigenous ceremonial structure known as a kiva.
+“I felt that if I didn’t help, I would have to resign as pastor,” Fife said recently.

 Fife was convicted in 1986 of violating U.S. immigration laws and served five years’ probation, but that didn’t deter him.

-In 2000 he helped create Humane Borders, which maintains water stations with 55-gallon (208-liter) plastic blue barrels accompanied by a blue flag visible from a distance.
-Two years later he co-founded Tucson Samaritans, a ministry of Southside, which along with partner organizations in Ajo and Green Valley-Sahuarita sends volunteers into the wilderness to leave water and food.
-Fife also had a hand in the 2004 creation of No More Deaths, which staffs remote aid camps for weeks at a time.
+In 2000 he helped create Humane Borders, which maintains water stations with 55-gallon (208-liter) plastic blue barrels.
+Two years later he co-founded Tucson Samaritans, which sends volunteers into the wilderness to leave water and food.
+Fife also had a hand in the 2004 creation of No More Deaths, which staffs remote aid camps.

-“We couldn’t stop what we were doing, because people’s lives were on the line,” Fife said.

 Many of those volunteering with the groups are of retirement age, like Gail Kocourek.

-Every week the Tucson Samaritan volunteer drives donations of clothes and food to Casa de la Esperanza, a new daytime migrant help center just south of the border in the Mexican town of Sasabe where about 50 migrants a day can get a meal, a shower and clothes.
-They usually sleep at hotels or guest houses in town.
+Every week the Tucson Samaritan volunteer drives donations of clothing and food to Casa de la Esperanza, a new center south of the border in the Mexican town of Sasabe where about 50 migrants a day can get a meal, a shower and clothes.
+They sleep at hotels or guest houses in town.

 “I don’t think anyone deserves to die for trying to make a better life for their family,” Kocourek said.

 Often traveling there as well is Dora Rodriguez, who was among 13 Salvadorans who survived in 1980 when 13 others died in the broiling sun near Organ Pipe Cactus National Monument.
-Then 19, she remained in Tucson and eventually became an American citizen.
+Then 19, she remained in Tucson.

-“And now, 41 years later, people are still dying out here in the desert,” said Rodriguez, who formed a nonprofit called Salvavision to aid migrants in Arizona and encourage people in Central America not to make the dangerous journey.
-“The only difference now is that there is no longer a civil war.
-But you still have the aftermath of war — the gangs, crime, corruption.”
+“And now, 41 years later, people are still dying out here in the desert,” said Rodriguez.

-Rampant poverty is another reason for leaving, according to Vicente Lopez, a 19-year-old from Guatemala who was staying elsewhere in town.
-“It’s because we’re so poor.”

 Groups that seek to restrict immigration, such as the Washington-based think tank Center for Immigration Studies, contend the border wall and other barriers are a better way to keep deaths down by keeping migrants out.